 Place the update pack under the root directory of U disk before making connection to the Analyzer.
-Press the Power key, then press F3 to start update, do not operate the Analyzer during update process, or the Analyzer may be damaged and could not work normally.
+Press the Power key, then press F3 to start update on seeing prompt information at the bottom of the screen, do not operate the Analyzer during update process, or the Analyzer may be damaged and could not work normally.
 The Analyzer will start properly if updated successfully.